 Use of international air travel facilities.
-The tax on use of international air travel facilities has increased for amounts paid during 2006 to:

-- \$14.50 per person for flights that begin or end in the United States, or - \$7.30 per person for domestic segments that begin or end in Alaska or Hawaii (applies only to departures).
+For amounts paid during 2011, the tax on international flights is \$16.30 per person for flights that begin or end in the United States, or \$8.20 per person for domestic segments that begin or end in Alaska or Hawaii (applies only to departures).
+See Air Transportation Taxes in Chapter 4.